 Underneath the surface

 While the headline numbers suggest the economy is back to business as usual, there are indicators to suggest the game has changed.
 Historically, Chinese growth was driven by infrastructure investment, but this model shifted towards consumer spending under Xi Jinping in recent years.
 Yet, during 2020 this trend seemed to unwind.
-It was industrial production – benefiting from state support – that provided the economic power, rising 7.7%, while retail sales consistently disappointed and fell 3.9% for the year 20203 as it took longer to regain household’s confidence amid the pandemic.
+It was industrial production – benefiting from state support and lockdown relaxation– that provided the economic power, rising 7.7%, while retail sales disappointed and fell 3.9% for the year 20203 as it took longer to regain household’s confidence amid the pandemic.

 Retail will rebound but this suggests that even in China, some consumer-facing businesses may struggle in a post-pandemic world.
-A 2020 rise in unemployment5 and a squeeze in household budgets6 points to the likelihood that consumption growth will remain muted for now.
+A 2020 rise in unemployment4 and a squeeze in household budgets5 points to the likelihood that consumption growth will take longer to fully recover.

 So, the health of the domestic economy remains mixed, but what of China’s relationship with the rest of the world?

 China recorded its highest-ever monthly trade surplus in December, with global exports surging 18.1% year-on-year and exports to the US up 34.5%6.
 However, again the headline numbers seem to flatter and disguise longer-term trends that may not be quite so favourable.

 The export bonanza to largely Western economies has been particularly pandemic-related, dominated by sales of personal protective equipment and working from home technology7.
 At the same time, demand from many other sectors has been depressed thanks to the worldwide economic slowdown.
 These should be short-term trends.
 Controlling the Covid-19 virus will likely slow demand for personal protective equipment, but as the world goes back to normal and economies return to growth demand for other China exports may not resume.